 In October, the Academic Planning and Assessment Committee (APAC) and the General Education Committee (GEC) reviewed, modified and approved a proposed Course-level Assessment Process.
 A pilot of the process began in spring 2009.

 Chesapeake College's Enhanced Course-level Assessment Process

 In October 2008, the Academic Planning and Assessment Committee (APAC) and the General Education Committee (GEC) reviewed, modified and approved a proposed enhanced course-level assessment process to be conducted spring 2009.
-IPRA brought together best practices of community college assessment and current technology to enhance our current course-level assessment as well as adhere to our accrediting commission's standards.
+IPRE brought together best practices of community college assessment and current technology to enhance our current course-level assessment as well as adhere to our accrediting commission's standards.
 Currently, all courses on varying degrees participate in course level assessment.

 Academic Affairs leads a successful course level assessment process that:

 - Generates useful results utilized for student learning and course/program improvement